corda/corda-runtime-os/tools/plugins/network/src/main/kotlin/net/corda/cli/plugins/network/README.md

 This command should only be used for internal development.
 See the [wiki](https://github.com/corda/corda-runtime-os/wiki/MGM-Onboarding) for more details.

 This is a sub-command under the `dynamic` sub-command to onboard a new MGM member (and create a new group).
-By default, it will try to onboard on a combined worker.
 By default, the command will save the group policy file into `~/.corda/gp/groupPolicy.json` (and will overwrite any existing group policy file there).
 Use the `--save-group-policy-as` to indicate another location to save the MGM group policy file (that can be used to create CPIs - [see here](../../../../../../../../../package/README.md))